Skip to main content

 print(f"Verified retweeters: {verified_count}")

-Combining all three endpoints gives you a complete picture of how a tweet performed - not just the numbers, but the people and content behind them:
+Combining all three endpoints gives you a complete picture of a tweet’s performance:

 def full_engagement_report(tweet_link):